JHC LIVE: Where Voices Shape Our Future 💬⚡

 Innovation in Action

-Presented by Chan Shi Teng (Senior Staff Nurse, Perioperative, NTFGH), she highlighted how perioperative areas faced long-standing challenges — most consumables were unique to each department, stock levels were difficult to track, expiry dates were checked manually, and nearly 400 nursing hours (across different departments) per week were spent managing inventory. t safety.
+Presented by Chan Shi Teng (Senior Staff Nurse, Perioperative, NTFGH), she highlighted how perioperative areas faced long-standing challenges — most consumables were unique to each department, stock levels were difficult to track, expiry dates were monitored manually, and nearly 400 nursing hours (across different departments) per week were spent managing inventory.

 To address this, the team rolled out InV-Sys, a smart inventory management solution that streamlines processes and frees staff to focus on patient care.